ngelecheikiprop/readings/21-august.md

-https://youtu.be/7zPdop9L_-4 - youtube video on parable today
+https://youtu.be/7zPdop9L_-4 - youtube video on parable today (The story and the shape youtube channel)